-The effects of re-ranking, by contrast, emerge much more clearly in the \textit{crosslingual} setting (Figure \ref{fig:s10_retrieve_rerank_performance_test} -- bottom, purple and cyan bars).
-In fact, in this case cross-encoder re-ranking proves effective in boosting performance across all models, both in terms of S@10 and in terms of MRR@10, thus yielding better quality rankings, with an average gain of 5.32 and 4.93 points for S@10 (see details in Tables \ref{fig:s10_rerank_performance_test_cross} and \ref{fig:s10_rerank_performance_full_cross} in Appendix \ref{sec:appendix:unsupervised}) and 8.81 and 7.04 points for MRR@10 (Tables \ref{fig:mrr_rerank_performance_test_cross} and \ref{fig:mrr_rerank_performance_full_cross} in Appendix \ref{sec:appendix:unsupervised}).
+\paragraph{Re-ranking} For cross-encoder re-ranking, results show different effects across models and linguistic settings.
+In the \textit{multilingual} setting (see Figure \ref{fig:mrr_retrieve_rerank_performance_test} (a), orange bars), the effect of re-ranking is nuanced: in terms of MRR@10, and compared to pure retrieval, cross-encoder re-ranking does not yield \textit{better} rankings, except for low-performing models (for the complete results on multilingual re-ranking, please refer to Table \ref{tab:model_comparison_multilingual} and Figures \ref{fig:s10_rerank_performance_test_multi}, \ref{fig:mrr_rerank_performance_test_multi}, \ref{fig:s10_rerank_performance_full_multi} and \ref{fig:mrr_rerank_performance_full_multi} in Appendix \ref{sec:appendix:unsupervised}).
+This trend is also reflected by the S@10 metric, which shows that re-ranking boosts the performance of weaker and moderately increases performance in mid-performing models, but it reduces the performance of high-performing models.
+In fact, in the multilingual setup, cross-encoder re-ranking has an average MRR@10 gain of 0.60 and 0.02 points on the test and the full set respectively, while S@10 shows an average increase of 1.37 and 1.77 points, respectively.
+The effects of re-ranking, by contrast, emerge much more clearly in the \textit{crosslingual} setting (Figure \ref{fig:mrr_retrieve_rerank_performance_test} (b), orange and cyan bars).
+In fact, in this case cross-encoder re-ranking proves effective in boosting performance across all models, both in terms of MRR@10 and S@10, thus yielding better quality rankings.
+Indeed, the average gain is 8.11 and 7.04 points for MRR@10 (see details in Tables \ref{fig:mrr_rerank_performance_test_cross} and \ref{fig:mrr_rerank_performance_full_cross} in Appendix \ref{sec:appendix:unsupervised}) and 5.32 and 4.93 points for S@10 (Tables \ref{fig:s10_rerank_performance_test_cross} and \ref{fig:s10_rerank_performance_full_cross} in Appendix \ref{sec:appendix:unsupervised}).